shintech/next/readme.md

 - [ ] more graph
 - [ ] error and success handling for file upload
 - [ ] find a different solution for fonts
-- [ ] convert Section component into Layot
+- [x] convert Section component into Layout
 - [ ] add success and failure actions for fetch
 - [ ] modal to display detailed info
 - [x] make navbar collapse